emberjs/data/README.md

 Initially, this will be empty, but when your adapter calls `store.load(hash)`, it will update with the information provided.

-If you'd like to show different content while the model is in the process of being loaded, you can use the model's `isLoaded` property:
+If you'd like to show different content while a record is in the process of being loaded, you can use the record's `isLoaded` property:

 ```html
 {{#with App.person}}